DEVOTIONALS

 what You expect of me.
 I realize that when I treat others

-as Jesus would, it is a reflection of my heart.
-Forgive me
+as Jesus would, it reveals the sincerity of my heart.
+Forgive

 me to change my priorities so I will have a greater concern